SixLabors/docs/articles/imagesharp/pixelformats.md

 ### Choosing Pixel Formats

-Take a look at the various pixel formats available under @"SixLabors.ImageSharp.PixelFormats#structs" After picking the pixel format of your choice, use it as a generic argument for @"SixLabors.ImageSharp.Image`1", eg. by instantiating `Image<Bgr24>`.
+Take a look at the various pixel formats available under @"SixLabors.ImageSharp.PixelFormats#structs" After picking the pixel format of your choice, use it as a generic argument for @"SixLabors.ImageSharp.Image`1", for example, by instantiating `Image<Bgr24>`.

 ### Defining Custom Pixel Formats